 The annual Policy Surveillance Institute is the most comprehensive scientific legal mapping training hosted by the Center for Public Health Law Research.
 Learn more about policy surveillance.

-The Policy Surveillance Institute teaches scientific legal mapping methods during a three-day intensive virtual training seminar.
+The Policy Surveillance Institute teaches scientific legal mapping methods during a two-day intensive training seminar in Philadelphia.
 The Institute is intended for individuals interested in studying policies and law once they are enacted, and exploring variation in policy across jurisdictions and over time.
 Participants will learn each step in the policy surveillance process with live, virtual training from experts from the Center for Public Health Law Research on policy surveillance software and through collaborative exercises.

 The Policy Surveillance Institute has two concurrent tracks: the introductory track and the advanced track.
 Both tracks are open to students and professionals.